 - Did you see where the researchers used 99 words to describe the trip by air only seventeen words to report the drive time?

 - Did you see where the researcher included three warnings in their description of the air trip (You need to, You need to, You must) and none about driving?

 Subconsciously, respondents have just had it explained to them that traveling by air is five times as difficult as driving.
 When you first read the story they made up, did you notice study subjects were given the choice between taking a 5-hour commercial flight or driving themselves for 250 miles?
 I didn’t.
 Confused by the references later and thinking the choice was between driverless cars and flying, I had to go back and check.

 Now imagine that you have a driverless car that can navigate you to your destination with no input whatsoever from the driver.
 In fact, you can lie down and sleep or watch a movie while your driverless car transports you to New York City.
 Now, which choice would you prefer?

-The scenarios say nothing about traffic jams, accidents, flat tires, or the inevitable road construction delays.
-The choice itself doesn’t take enough things into account.
+The choice between the two — as presented — doesn’t take enough things into account.
 Travel decisions include paying for the trip.
 Forcing an artificial choice that does not include trip costs is ignoring what we know to be a primary factor in travel decision-making.
 Eliminating cost from the equation invalidates study findings.
 They added a proviso later that said you’d have to rent a car at your destination if you flew.
 This resulted in even more people saying they’d take a driverless car than fly.
 This is shamelessly stacking the deck because in their envisioned world of robo-cars, you would never have a need to rent a car, because there would be driverless cars when you got there.

 The authors close by saying the airline industry and the FAA have not given this problem much thought, the problem is not nearly discussed as it needs to be, and it is time to start thinking about the problem “before the hammer hits.”